 From pumpkin pie to Halloween candy, fall comes with a slew of tempting treats.
 But, this season is more than prime time for sugary confections (looking at you, PSL).
 It’s also comfort food season.
 With tasty produce such as sweet potatoes, corn, and, of course, pumpkins, in season it’s the perfect time of year to whip up healthy seasonal meals that warm you from the inside out.
 To help inspire your time in the kitchen, we’ve rounded up ten fall cookbooks perfect for the season.

 The First Mess Cookbook: Vibrant Plant-Based Recipes to Eat Well Through the Seasons

 By Laura Wright

 If you’ve ever scoured Pinterest for a vegan meal your entire family would enjoy, chances are you’ve come across Laura Wright.
 The writer and culinary expert behind popular blog “The First Mess,” her recipes have been praised across the board by the likes of The Food Network, Food & Wine, and SAVEUR.
 It’s safe to say her first cookbook (of the same name) surpasses any and all expectations.
 Each of the 125 whole foods recipes are seasonal and simple to prepare (not to say they don’t turn out superb).
 Inspired by growing up working at her family’s local market, this cookbook proves that a healthy, plant-based lifestyle is not only delectable, but accessible.
 From fluffy whole grain pancakes to roasted eggplant, this is a cookbook you can take into all seasons.
-Waiting for it to arrive at your doorstep?
-Check out Wright’s holiday recipes in the meantime.
+Buy the book here.

 By Athena Calderone